cgoettel/bible/README.md

 This style guide is a work in progress.
 It's an effort to make sure there is consistency throughout this work.

 ##Footnote formatting
+The `\footnote` command should never be used.
+There is a specific footnote marking for every season.
+If, for some reason, there is not, add it.

-###Alternate and literal readings, explanations, and editor's notes
+###Alternate and literal readings, explanations, and editorial notes
 Match the punctuation and capitalization of the verse to give context.
 For example:

 > LIT number (Gen&nbsp;13:16)